Costava/heightmap-ray-marcher/README.md

 Switch `x64` to `x86` for `sdl_lib_path` in `BuildVars.cmd` for 32-bit.

 Run the resulting executable `hmap.exe` with a path argument to a config file: `hmap.exe path/to/config.txt`

+## License

+GNU General Public License v3.
+See file `LICENSE`.

+## Contributing

+Not currently accepting contributions.
+Feel free to create an issue.